 As a coach, I try to get all of my clients to eat a minimum of 100 grams of protein per day and ideally 1g/lb of body weight.

 Packing in protein helps boost the immune system, keep people full (so that they don’t overeat), and stabilize energy.
+Though you don't need to rock carnivore recipes all of the time, learning more about the benefits of a high protein diet, as well as how to increase your daily protein intake can be a game-changer.

 What Is The Carnivore Diet?

 The carnivore diet is a diet based on eating only animal proteins and fats.
-This casserole fits most of the requirements for the diet as it uses mostly animal-based ingredients, but uses coconut milk in place of whole-fat milk or cream to keep it dairy-free.
+This casserole fits most of the requirements for the carnivore diet as it uses mostly animal-based ingredients, but uses coconut milk in place of whole-fat milk or cream to keep it dairy-free.

-Perks Of The Recipe
+💭 Perks Of The Recipe

-Make ahead meal This carnivore casserole can be made in advance and stored in the fridge or freezer for busy days.
+Make ahead meal: This carnivore casserole can be made in advance and stored in the fridge or freezer for busy days.

-Protein-packed: With 30 grams of protein the casserole is also dairy-free, low-carb, gluten-free, grain-free, and whole30 approved.
+Protein-packed: With 30 grams of protein, the casserole is also dairy-free, low-carb, gluten-free, grain-free, and Whole30 approved.

-Versatile: Even if you’re not following the carnivore diet this breakfast casserole is a wicked option.
+Versatile: Even if you’re not following the carnivore diet, this breakfast casserole is a wicked option.
 You can stretch it further and add in veggies or cheese and make it exactly what you need it to be.

 The seasoning on your ground beef will alter the taste of your casserole so keep that in mind.